-Once you reach your preservation age you have met what is known as a 'condition of release' and are eligible to commence accessing your super benefits through a Transition To Retirement Pension (TTRP).
+Once you reach your preservation age you have met what is known as a 'condition of release' and are eligible to commence accessing your super benefits through a TTRP.
 If you were born before 1 July 1960, your preservation age is 55.
 Your preservation age is higher if you were born after this date.

 |Date of Birth | Preservation Age